catalyst-cooperative/pudl/docs/CONTRIBUTING.rst

 Don't hesitate to open an issue with a `feature request
 <https://github.com/catalyst-cooperative/pudl/issues/new?template=feature_request.md>`__,
-or a pointer to energy data that needs liberating, or a reference to documentation that's out of date, or unclear, or missing.
-Understanding how people are using the software, and how they would *like* to be using the software is very valuable, and will help us make it more useful and usable.
+or a pointer to energy data that needs liberating, or a reference to documentation that's out of date, unclear, or missing.
+Understanding how people are using the software, and how they would *like* to be using the software, is very valuable and will help us make it more useful and usable.